-At transfer time parents wishing to appeal who applied on line should log into their online application and click on the link 'register an appeal '.For those who did not apply on line, please contact the Customer Service Centre on 0300 123 4043 to request an appeal pack.'
+Parents have the right of appeal against non-admission to this school.
+At transfer time parents wishing to appeal who applied on line should log into their online application and click on the link 'register an appeal '.
+For those who did not apply online, please contact the Customer Service Centre on 0300 123 4043 to request an appeal pack.
+The appeals process is handled directly by HCC on behalf of the governing body.